HesteBjorn/master-spring-ad-lead/docs/source/known_issues.md

 In some settings, training on 4 GPUs yields marginally lower closed-loop performance compared to single-GPU training.
 While the effect is small and does not change qualitative conclusions, it is consistently observable in certain runs.

+## Static Graph Can Also Worsen Performance

+We try to avoid `static_graph` in our pipeline.

 ## CARLA Waypoint PID Controller Is Not Well-Tuned

 A well-tuned controller (MPC) can improve the performance quite significantly.
 In preliminary experiments, we observed improvements of approximately 5–7 DS on Bench2Drive; however, these numbers should be interpreted cautiously as controller tuning was not the focus of this work.